-Reading supposedly has numerous of health benefits so if you use public transport as part of your commute then why not thinking about taking a book with you to read.
-Similarly, if you’re driving to work you could turn on an audio book.
-Reading helps to stimulate your brain so if you have a collection of books that are slowly piling up and keep telling yourself that you’ll get around to that, may be now is the time that you tackle that collection and get stuck into a good book to help with that commute time.
+Reading supposedly has numerous health benefits so if you use public transport as part of your commute then why not thinking about taking a book with you to read.
+Similarly, if you’re driving to work you could turn on an audiobook.
+Reading helps to stimulate your brain so if you have a collection of books that are slowly piling up and keep telling yourself that you’ll get around to that, maybe now is the time that you tackle that collection and get stuck into a good book to help with that commute time.

 You could spice up your commute by simply optimising it and finding better and different ways of getting to where you need to be.
 Traffic can be frustrating and a packed train can be even worse when you’re tired or in a rush.
 Ever thought about walking?
 You could feel fit and save on your travel costs while getting some fresh air if you can fit walking into your daily routine as much as possible.

 It would be quite satisfying wouldn’t it turning up to work in the morning and having an empty inbox.
-You could make great use of you commute by getting a head start on your day-to-day tasks by checking in on your calendar, deleting unwanted emails and replying to those more important ones.
-By being more productive on your commute, you’re more likely to feel less stressed and overwhelmed when your finally get to work and essentially have more free time to spend on the more important stuff.
+You could make great use of your commute by getting a head start on your day-to-day tasks by checking in on your calendar, deleting unwanted emails, and replying to those more important ones.
+By being more productive on your commute, you’re more likely to feel less stressed and overwhelmed when you finally get to work and essentially have more free time to spend on the more important stuff.

 If you don’t already, listening to a podcast while commuting is a great idea to take some downtime and catch up on all of that reading that you’ve been meaning to do but just haven’t.
 By doing a little listening to a podcast or audiobook you’ll find that your commute time will just fly by and you may even learn a few things too.
 Plus, you get all the benefits of learning something new and listening to something relaxing while having your hands free!